 ABOUT THE WEBSITE

 The aim of this project is to generate multimedia attention for the remarkable artist Nola Hatterman (1899-1984) and her legacy, preferably in the form of a digital oeuvre catalog of her work, a monograph (in addition to the biography), a documentary and an exhibition of her paintings and that of her Surinamese pupils and contemporaries in one of the Dutch museums and Surinamese art institutions.
 This project is supported by the Mondriaan Fund.

 In 1999, Nola Hatterman (1899-1984) posthumously made her entrance in the Netherlands at the expo ‘Magie en Zakelijkheid’, Magic and Realism, the realistic painting in the Netherlands from 1925-1945.
 The presumed lost painting On the terrace (1930) was in 2008 also the eye-catcher during the Black is beautiful exhibition in De Nieuwe Kerk in Amsterdam.
 Nowadays it is part of the Stedelijk Base, the permanent installation of iconic works from the collection of the Stedelijk Museum.
-The anecdote goes that this painting – on which the Surinamese Jimmy van der Lak drinks a glass of Amstel beer – was intented to be an advertisement.
-On seeing a dignified black instead of a dignified white gentleman, as expected, the brewery is said to have withdrawn the assignment.
+The man on the portrait is known as the musician Lou Drenthe.

 Ph Ellen de Vries On the terrace (1930), Stedelijk Museum Amsterdam